crsdo/Unpacking-Shopping-Trends/README.md

 ## Background Context
 This project involves creating a Tableau dashboard aimed at helping stakeholders, including sales managers and executives, analyze whether or not customers prefer smaller but more frequent shopping at two Austin stores.
-The dashboards focus on providing a clear overview of sales metrics, trends, and insights to support data-driven decision-making.
+The dashboards provide a clear overview of sales metrics, trends, and insights to support data-driven decision-making.

-North Star metrics:
-* Average Basket Size:
-* Visits per Customer:

 Key Performance Indicators:
 * Average Transaction Value (ATV): average spend per transaction
-* Total Spend per Customer: cumulative spend by each customer over a period
 * Number of transactions per customer:
+* Visit Frequency:

 Tools used: